hammadruxshan/Hammad_AI_DataScience_ML_Portfolio/01-cnn-potato-leaf-disease-classification/README.md

 Key findings:

-The model learned visible disease patterns from potato leaf images.
+- The model learned visible disease patterns from potato leaf images.
-Data augmentation helped improve generalisation.
+- Data augmentation helped improve generalisation.
-Class imbalance affected the model’s ability to treat all classes equally.
+- Class imbalance affected the model’s ability to treat all classes equally.
-Accuracy alone was not sufficient, so additional metrics such as precision, recall, F1-score, and confusion matrix analysis were used.
+- Accuracy alone was not sufficient, so additional metrics such as precision, recall, F1-score, and confusion matrix analysis were used.

-Add final test accuracy, F1-score, and confusion matrix screenshot here if available.

 ## Screenshots / Visualisations